Olav Haug: The Bastian chair

 This explains the enormous success the Bastian series enjoyed and the employment it created in Elverum.
 With arguably the best warranty scheme in the business, each chair was dated underneath and sold with a 10-year warranty.
-Today, almost 60 years after one can find Bastian chairs and the '36' chair in excellent condition to both frame structure and upholstery.
+The '36' chair was found in excellent condition to both frame structure and upholstery 60 years after the date of production.
 A story goes that Haug met executives and buyers either at his office or their headquarters and that Haug guaranteed the quality of his products by throwing the chairs through the window.
 This clearly impressed buyers and the method won him numerous new orders.
 It was with this method that he secured a large order for Bastian chairs for the newly built Ulleval Hospital in Oslo.